zeromake/quasar/docs/src/pages/quasar-cli-vite/upgrade-guide.md

   Then yarn/npm/pnpm/bun install.
   <br><br>

 * Convert your `/quasar.config.js` file to the ESM format (which is recommended, otherwise rename the file extension to `.cjs` and use CommonJs format).
-Also notice the wrappers import change.
+Also notice the wrappers import change, more on that later.
   ```diff /quasar.config.js file
   - const { configure } = require('quasar/wrappers')
   + import { defineConfig } from '#q-app/wrappers'